craftcms/docs/docs/4.x/matrix-fields.md

 1. Attempt to use the field value as an element query (load the blocks fresh, assuming there are no pending changes hanging in-memory);
 1. Accept the value, verbatim (assuming Craft has left the in-memory blocks attached, and they _don’t_ need to be queried);
-1. Default to an empty array (this fallback ensures)
+1. Default to an empty array (this ensures whatever uses the `blocks` variable later on can safely assume it’s an array);

 ```twig
 {% set blocks = entry.myFieldHandle.all() ?? entry.myFieldHandle ?? [] %}